 That was the second sentence of Robert F. Kennedy Jr’s October 1993 speech at the University of Alabama.

-Of course it’s entirely possible it wasn’t just pandering.
-Kennedy apparently spent a year in Alabama in the late 1970s writing a biography of federal judge (and Bama grad) Frank M. Johnson (that’s currently going for one whole penny on Amazon).
+Of course it’s entirely possible he wasn’t just pandering.
+In the late ’70s, Kennedy apparently spent a year in Alabama writing a biography of federal judge (and Bama grad) Frank M. Johnson (that’s currently going for one whole penny on Amazon).
 Maybe Johnson poisoned his mind.
 Maybe an Auburn woman spurned his advances.

 Regardless of the reasons, Kennedy’s comments didn’t exactly sit well on the Plains.